marysolei/Interview-Preparation/README.md

  ## Hash Table

  - It is a map of keys to values.
  - How it can be implemented?
-Using an array of linked list and a hash function.
+Using an array of linked lists and a hash function.
  - How does it work?
     - The hashcode of the key is computed using a hash function.
     - The result will be mapped to an index in the array. e.g. (key % ArrayLength).